mustafa-cakir/react-assignment-mcakir/README.md

-`IKEA Assignment - Crafted with Love by Mustafa Cakir`
+`Assignment - Crafted with Love by Mustafa Cakir`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.